klausi/mastodon-twitter-sync/README.md

     cargo run --release -- --dry-run

-This is running a sync without actually posting.
+This is running a sync without actually posting or deleting anything.

 ## Skip existing posts and only sync new posts